wp-plugins/jabber-feed/readme.txt

 This script has been tested only currently on Wordpress 2.0 and Wordpres 2.5 with PHP 5.2.1.
 Hopefully it should work with other software versions (even PHP4), but I cannot guarantee.
 Yet if you find a bug or encounter an issue, don't hesitate to tell me, and I will try and fix it.

+== Features ==

+1. Automatically publish posts and/or comments on a Jabber pubsub node;
+2. Add an autodiscovery of the posts node in your website header if your theme uses the wp_head function;
+3. Provide 2 templates to get or display addresses to your Jabber publication nodes.

 == Configuration ==